 Finally, the ISO multiplied the flexible capacity needs from Figure 2 and the contribution to each factor to determine the relative contribution of each component at a system level.
 The ISO then multiplied the resultant numbers by the Local Regulatory Authority's calculated contribution to each individual component.
 Finally, the ISO added the 3.5 percent expected peak load times the LRA's peak load ratio share.
 The resulting CPUC allocations are shown in Table 4 and Figure 7.
-The contributions of individual LSEs will only be provided to its jurisdictional LRA as per section 40.10.2.1 of the ISO tariff.
+The contributions are calculated by LRA and LRA will only be provided the contribution of its jurisdictional LRA as per section 40.10.2.1 of the ISO tariff.